halaxa/json-machine/README.md

 <a name="step3"></a>
 ### "I am still out of luck"
-It probably means that a single JSON string itself is too big to fit in memory.
+It probably means that a single JSON scalar string itself is too big to fit in memory.
-For example very big file encoded as base64.
+For example very big base64-encoded file.
 In that case you will probably be still out of luck until JSON Machine supports yielding of scalar values as PHP streams.

 <a name="installation"></a>